Back

 When Do Alaska Cruises Start?

-Most Alaska cruises start in late April or early May, marking the official beginning of the cruise season in Alaska.
-This is when ports reopen for tourism, shore excursions resume regular operations, and weather conditions begin to improve compared to early spring.
+Most Alaska cruises start in late April or early May.
+This is when ports reopen for tourism, shore excursions return, and weather conditions begin to support regular cruise operations.

 Should You Wait Until Cruise Season?